alwaysaditi/21_Days_Aditi_Paretkar/README.md

 Day 6: revised numerous other functions of Numpy , MatPlotlib, explored Scikitlearn

 Day 7: Started with basics of ML from edureka's online course

+Day 8: started and revised basics of Pandas for data analysis.